Optimize Your Food and Beverage Sales Resume

 What are food & beverage hiring managers looking for?

-Today, Kinsa continues our series of resume optimization posts, each dedicated to a specific professional job category within the food & beverage industry.
+Kinsa Group developed a series of resume optimization posts, each dedicated to a specific professional job category within the food & beverage industry.

 From Robert Navarro – Senior Recruiting Consultant: